Vincidax/Vincidax/README.md

 ## 💡 About Me

-👨‍💻 I’m a dedicated ALX ProDev learner on a mission to transform ideas into impactful digital solutions.
+👨‍💻 I’m a dedicated software engineer on a mission to transform ideas into impactful digital solutions.
 🛠️ What inspired me to start this journey: **problem solving using technology**
 💡 I’m passionate about **creating clean, efficient code that solves real-world problems and improves people's lives**
 🎯 My mission is to **build scalable tech that contributes to social good and empowers communities**